Maxchaosin/biocall/README.md

 # venv\Scripts\activate  # On Windows
 ```

-Once the environment is active, install the required packages from `requirements.txt`.
-This file specifies the project's dependencies, primarily `python-dotenv` and `web3.py`.
+Once the environment is active, install the required packages from the `requirements.txt` file:

 ```bash
 # Install the required libraries